 I have now produced ample evidence from Scripture to a fair mind.
-My object has been simply to shew the general liberty of Christian men to speak, whether *in* or *out of* the church, according to the several gifts which God may bestow upon them, without having need of the seal of human authority; and I say that the contrary assertion is a novelty in Christianity.
+My object has been simply to shew the general liberty of Christian men to speak, whether *in* or *out of* the church, according to the several gifts which God may bestow upon than, without having need of the seal of human authority; and I say that the contrary assertion is a novelty in Christianity.
 I have abstained from diffusive discussions upon what has led to it, or the principles which are involved in it.
-I put the scriptural fact to any one&#8217;s conscience; and I call upon any one to produce any scripture, positively, or on principle, forbidding to Christians the liberty of preaching, or requiring episcopal or other analogous ordination for the purpose.
+I put the scriptural fact to any one's conscience; and I call upon any one to produce any scripture, positively, or on principle, forbidding to Christians the liberty of preaching, or requiring episcopal or other analogous ordination for the purpose.

-And here I will advert to that which is commonly adduced upon the subject&#8212;the case of Korah, Dathan, and Abiram.
-It is remarkable that those who rest upon it should pass by a case immediately preceding, bearing upon this immediate subject; that of Eldad and Medad prophesying in the camp, though they had not come up to the door of the tabernacle, because the Spirit rested upon them. &#8220;Would God,&#8221; said the meek man of God, &#8220;that all the Lord&#8217;s people were prophets, and that the Lord would put His Spirit upon them.&#8221; That which was here *typically* proposed, the pouring out of the Spirit upon all, was in principle fulfilled in the Christian dispensation.
-Then, subsequently, Korah, Dathan, and Abiram acted not under the influence and energy of the Spirit in testifying to the people, but would have assumed authority&#8212; the kingship of Moses, and the priesthood of Aaron.
-This was their fault, which very outrage is committed by those who attempt to defend themselves by urging the case before us: seeing that they are taking to themselves that kingship and priesthood which are Christ&#8217;s alone, and setting up themselves as the only legitimate channels of blessing; and usurping His authority again on the other hand by excluding those who have the Spirit of God from exercising that which they have by the authority of God Himself.| These things here spoken of were typical of our dispensation, as also the apostle states; and the conclusion is, that they make universal preaching desirable,
+And here I will advert to that which is commonly adduced upon the subject -- the case of Korah, Dathan, and Abiram.
+It is remarkable that those who rest upon it should pass by a case immediately preceding, bearing upon this immediate subject; that of Eldad and Medad prophesying in the camp, though they had not come up to the door of the tabernacle, because the Spirit rested upon them.
+"Would God", said the meek man of God, "that all the Lord's people were Prophets, and that the Lord would put His Spirit upon them".
+That which was here *typically* proposed, the pouring out of the Spirit upon all, was in principle fulfilled in the Christian dispensation.
+Then, subsequently, Korah, Dathan, and Abiram acted not under the influence and energy of the Spirit in testifying to the people, but would have assumed authority -- the kingship of Moses, and the priesthood of Aaron.
+This was their fault, which very outrage is committed by those who attempt to defend themselves by urging the case before us: seeing that they are taking to themselves that kingship and priesthood which are Christ's alone, and setting up themselves as the only legitimate channels of blessing; and usurping His authority again on the other hand by excluding those who have the Spirit of God from exercising that which they have by the authority of God Himself¦.
+These things here spoken of were typical of our dispensation, as also the apostle states; and the conclusion is, that they make universal preaching desirable,

-| Above all, is the exclusion of any who have the Spirit a grievous inconsistency in those who profess to own its influence, and to be guided by it; whatever excuse there may be for those who, being practically ignorant of its teaching, do throughout uniformly acknowledge the form without the power; for such are at least *consistent.*
+¦Above all, is the exclusion of any who have the Spirit a grievous inconsistency in those who profess to own its influence, and to be guided by it; whatever excuse there may be for those who, being practically ignorant of its teaching, do throughout uniformly acknowledge the form without the power; for such are at least *consistent*.

 {76}